laumiulun/EXAFS-Neo-Public/README.md

         exafs -i test/test.ini

+## Update:
+EXAFS Neo is under active development, to update the code after pulling from the repository:

+        git pull --rebase
+        python setup.py install

 ## GUI
 We also have provided a GUI for use in additions to our program, with additional helper script to facilitate post